jeertmans/spanned-toml/README.md

 As such, Spanned-Toml provides the same features and API as Tomli, with the only difference is that it returns a `Spanned[dict]`, instead of `dict`.

-If you whish to get the same output as with Tomli, you can always call `unspan()` on a `Spanned` object.
+If you whish to get the same output as with Tomli, you can always call `.unspan()` on a `Spanned` object.

 ## Installation<a name="installation"></a>